serkankocabas/serkankocabas.github.io/content/authors/admin/_index.md

     url: https://economics.uc3m.es

 # Short bio (displayed in user profile at end of posts)
-bio: I am a macroeconomist currently focusing on climate change and firm heterogeneity.
+bio: I am a macroeconomist currently focusing on monetary policy, heterogeneity, and the green transition."

 # Interests to show in About widget
 interests:
-  - Fiscal and Monetary Theory and Policy
+  - Monetary Theory and Policy
   - International Macroeconomics
   - Quantitative Macroeconomics